What is the cost of printing 200, 500 and 2000 rupees notes in India?

-In India, printing of new notes is the solely right of the Reserve Bank of India (RBI).RBI prints currency notes of all denomination except one rupee note.
-All the one rupee notes are printed under the supervision of the Ministry of Finance and signed by the finance secretary not by the governor of the RBI.
+In India, the printing of new notes is the sole right of the Reserve Bank of India (RBI).RBI prints currency notes of all denomination except one rupee note.
+All the one rupee notes are printed under the supervision of the Ministry of Finance and signed by the finance secretary, not by the governor of the RBI.

 Maximum how many notes can be printed by the RBI

 How many notes will be printed in India by R.B.I.; is decided on the basis of the Minimum Reserve System.
 This system is working in India since 1957.
 According to this system, R.B.I. has to keep property worth Rs.
 200 cr; which comprises gold reserves of Rs.115 and foreign currency of worth Rs.85 cr.
 After securing this much money now the RBI is free to print indefinite currency as per the requirement of the economy.

 It is precious to mention that after the demonetisation in India, the RBI printed new notes of Rs.200, Rs.500 and Rs.
 2000 in large numbers.
 Due to demonetisation the total printing cost of the RBI increased significantly in the year 2016-17.
 The annual report of the Reserve Bank says that it has spent Rs.7,965 cr. on printing of new notes between July 2016 and June 2017, which is 133% higher than last year's expenditure of Rs.3,420 cr.
 The result of this is that the profit transferred to the central government from the RBI decreased by 54%.